mysticatea/react-helix/README.md

 * If undefined was yielded, just ignores it.
-* If a function was yielded, `StageComponent` calls the function with its stage value immediately, then sets the result to its stage value.
+* If a function was yielded, `StageComponent` calls the function with its stage value immediately, and sets the result to its stage value.
 * If a promise was yielded, `StageComponent` backs the result of the promise (it is similar to [co](https://github.com/tj/co)).
 * If a generator was yielded, it is processed recurcively.